An Opportunity for Our Stroke Patients

 The ICARE study is sponsored by the National Institute of Neurological Disorders and Stroke (NINDS) and the Eunice Kennedy Shriver National Institute of Child Health & Human Development (NICHD).

-- Casa Colina Centers for Rehabilitation (Pomona, CA)
+- Casa Colina Hospital and Centers for Healthcare (Pomona, CA)

 - Cedars Sinai Medical Center (Los Angeles, CA)